-When searching how to improve hard disk performance or computer performance on the internet, users are always suggested defragging hard drive.
+When searching how to improve hard disk performance or computer performance on the internet, users are always suggested defragment hard drive.
 Well then, what is hard disk defragmentation?
 How does fragment appear on hard disk?
-How does disk defragmentation improve hard drive or computer performance?
+How does defragmentation improve performance?
 How to make effective disk defragmentation?
 How to defrag Windows 7?

-Defragmentation is much related to file systems on electromechanical disk drives, and it is the process of picking up all pieces of data which spreads across a partition (it is also called volume) and then putting these pieces together.
+Defragmentation is much related to file systems on electromechanical disk drives, and it is the process of picking up all pieces of data which spread across a partition (it is also called volume) and then putting these pieces together.
 Maybe it is difficult for some people to clearly know the very process just after seeing the description, so next let’s see a specific example.

 Suppose: there are 10 clusters in one partition, and a file uses the first, the third, and the ninth cluster since one cluster cannot hold all content of the file, like this:

-Now users would know how defragmentation works.
+Now users would know how disk defragmentation works.
 But at this time some users may ask why a file could be saved to several different locations on a drive rather than stored in one place.
-Actually, this is our second question how fragments are generated.
+Actually, this is our second question of how fragments are generated.
 Let’s see the following explanation.

-How Fragments Emerge
+How Fragments Emerge?

 Generally, when we are saving files to a new partition or volume, all files will be saved continuously, for example: